oceanflux-ghg/FluxEngine/README.md

 FluxEngine
 ==========

+v1.0

-open source atmosphere-ocean gas flux data processing tools.
+The FluxEngine open source atmosphere-ocean gas flux data processing tools.

-We are now in the process of packaging up the tools.
-We will then make the FluxEngine source code available.
+The license for this software toolbox can be found within this github repository.

+Please reference the publication linked below when using this toolbox and presenting its output in any publications.

-A journal paper describing the toolbox has now been accepted for publication and an early version of the manuscript is avaialable here: http://journals.ametsoc.org/doi/abs/10.1175/JTECH-D-14-00204.1
+A journal paper describing the toolbox has been published here: http://journals.ametsoc.org/doi/abs/10.1175/JTECH-D-14-00204.1

+Please send any feedback and comments to Jamie Shutler, email: j.d.shutler@exeter.ac.uk

+The FluxEngine software was developed by, and made available by:
-The FluxEngine and OceanFlux Greenhouse Gases project team (24 February 2016)
+The European Space Agency OceanFlux Greenhouse Gases Evolution project team (09 March 2016)